vic-95/st558_project01_covid19api/README.md

 ## `handleTZ()`

+A helper function.
 This function takes a character string and tries to find a match in `OlsonNames()`.
 If an exact match cannot be found, a partial match is searched for.
 If one is found, it is used, but a warning is thrown.
 If that cannot be found, the function returns a TZ of “UTC” and throws a warning.

 ``` r
 handleTZ <- function(z = "UTC"){